March 2025 United Kingdom spring statement

-A spring budget statement was delivered to the House of Commons by Rachel Reeves, the Chancellor of the Exchequer, on 26 March 2025.
+The March 2025 United Kingdom spring statement was delivered to the House of Commons by Rachel Reeves, the chancellor of the exchequer, on 25 March 2025.

 Background

 The 2024 general election resulted in a Labour landslide.
 Rachel Reeves presented her first budget as Chancellor in October 2024.
 Subsequently, economic growth was less than expected and government bond yields and inflation rose.

-The spring statement was expected to focus on public finances, economic growth and the cost of living crisis.
+The spring budget statement was expected to focus on public finances, economic growth and the cost of living crisis.
 The proposed spending cuts were presented to the Office for Budget Responsibility (OBR) on 5 March.
 On 8 March, ITV News reported that large cuts would be in the statement.
 Keir Starmer said that he would be "ruthless" in cutting benefits on a visit to Ukraine.
 These cuts are intended to allow increased defence spending.
 The Chancellor ruled out further tax rises.
 Ministers have made the "moral case" for reform.
 Billions of pounds in welfare cuts were predicted.
 The government had described this as "reducing the welfare bill by getting people off benefits and into work".
 There were fears from his own MPs of a return to austerity.

 There was speculation that Reeves might extend the freeze on tax thresholds beyond 2028.
 Changes to inheritance tax and Individual Savings Accounts were also expected.
 Expanding of VAT on private school fees for nurseries or university education or private healthcare have been suggested.
 Spending cuts to government departments is a suggested way of stabilising public finances according to the Office for Budget Responsibility (OBR).
 Proposed cuts have been supported by the opposition Conservatives.
 Cuts to Personal Independence Payment have been controversial among Labour MPs.
 Also criticised were David Lammy's cuts to foreign aid.
 Rachael Maskell warned ministers against "draconian cuts".
 Former Shadow Chancellor John McDonnell vocally opposed cuts to the Department for Work and Pensions.
 Secretary of State for Work and Pensions Liz Kendall has pledged large scale reform.
 She presented a green paper on welfare reform, the largest changes in over a decade.